Christianity was supposed to be about becoming like Jesus. We went in the wrong direction.

 Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life. - John 5:24

 This introduced two paths of salvation, although both are based on faith.
 The first path was primarily for the nation of Israel.
 It was a faith demonstrated through the keeping of the law.
-Salvation would be obtained at the first resurrection.
+Salvation would be obtained at the resurrection.

 It is good that a man should both hope and quietly wait for the salvation of the LORD. - Lamentations 3:26